Ik0nw/ICT2214-WebSecurity/README.md

 # ICT2214-WebSecurity
 Repository for scripts in Assignment 1 in partial fulfillment for ICT2214 Web Security

+## .Har files
+These are the .har files of APKs that are found to have transmitted personal data to domains.
+You can download Reqable to open the .har files and analyze the network traffic within these files.

 ## Scripts
 These Python scripts are created for Phase 2: Static Analysis